dxwc/vidlist/README.md

 1. Have [Node.js](https://nodejs.org/en/) installed (any version
    higher than 6 should be fine)
-2. Run command: `npm install -g vidlist`
+2. Run command `npm install -g vidlist` and you are all set
-    + Unix may need `sudo`
-    + Windows may need running cmd as admistrator

-+ To update to latest version anytime after above installation, run `npm update -g vidlist`
+    + To update to latest version anytime after installation, re-run above command
+    + To uninstall, run `npm uninstall -g vidlist`
-    + Unix may need `sudo`
+    + _Unix may need `sudo` before commands_
-    + Windows may need running cmd as admistrator
+    + _Windows may need running cmd as admistrator_

 # Use